Ridhi1316/sarva_suvidha_task/README.md

 # 🚆 KPA Form Backend API

 This project is a solution to the KPA Backend Assignment.
-It provides backend APIs to collect and retrieve form data for "Wheel Specification" and "Bogie Checksheet" forms.
+It provides backend APIs to collect and retrieve form data for "Wheel Specification" form.
 The backend is built with **FastAPI** and uses **PostgreSQL** as the database.

 ---